psychemedia/sin-eater-resources/resources/SCPGT_scapegoat-transference-evil-frazer.md

 the end of the year he had been given presents and then turned out of the territory and forbidden apparently to return.
-He was an outcast among his fellows for having eaten out of a dead man’s hand .
-1 A similar custom is believed to obtain in the hill states about Kangra, and to have given rise to a caste of “ outcaste ” Brahmans.
+He was an outcast among his fellows for having eaten out of a dead man's hand .
+1 A similar custom is believed to obtain in the hill states about Kangra, and to have given rise to a caste of "outcaste" Brahmans.
 At the funeral of a Rani of Chamba rice and ghee were eaten out of the hands of the corpse by a Brahman paid for the purpose.
 Afterwards a stranger, who had been caught outside the